Love the taste of a BBQ dinner? You can have it in just minutes if you plan right and follow these simple BBQ ideas and grilling tips.

 They can be made in advance — and even frozen! — so that dinner is served in a matter of minutes.
 Here are some of our favorites:

 The more you do something, the easier and quicker it becomes.
 Therefore, making grilling a habit is a great way to save time and money.

 When you make grilling the easy, delicious, satisfying, obvious choice for dinner, it is a prime candidate for becoming a reliable and worthy habit.

-You can help the process along by putting grilling in the regular rotation of your menu, choosing delicious grilling recipes, following these quick BBQ ideas to making it easy, and sitting back and enjoying the fruits of your labor.
+You can help the process along by putting grilling in the regular rotation of your menu, choosing delicious grilling recipes, following these simple BBQ ideas to making it easy, and sitting back and enjoying the fruits of your labor.

 I can’t think of a better way to spend the summer, can you?

-What are your favorite quick BBQ ideas?
+What are your favorite BBQ ideas?